AlexLai1990/Leetcode_-_-/README.md

 Leetcode_-_-
 ============
-Leetcode Answer by C++
+Leetcode Answers by C++
-All written by myselft and tested by LC OJ.
+All tested on LC OJ.
 I hope this could be the last time for me to write leetcode with c++ before interview.

 10/27/2014
 Greedy Algorithm

 10/28
 Dynamic Programming